jorgeyza/devops-with-kubernetes/README.md

 # [Devops with Kubernetes](https://devopswithkubernetes.com/)

-This repository contains exercise solutions the Devops with Kubernetes course from the University of Helsinki.
+This repository contains exercises solutions for the Devops with Kubernetes course from the University of Helsinki.

 ## Part 1 - [Deploy, Debugging, Networking, and Storage](https://devopswithkubernetes.com/part-1)